bookingactivities/booking-activities/readme.txt

 * Fix - The bottom bulk actions selectbox didn't work on Bookings page
 * Fix - Wrong quantity displayed in reschedule dialog
 * Fix - The "Cancel" custom label was not applied to the right buttons
+* Fix - Repeated events on exceptions dates were exported
 * Fix - The time zone of the exported events was incorrect (UTC instead of yours)
 * Fix - Can't refund booking groups paid with WooCommerce
 * Dev - Prefill a booking form thanks to URL parameters
 * Dev - Use all booking list filters via URL
 * Dev - Filter booking list by multiple form id, user id, group category id, group of events id
+* Lib - Update FullCalendar to 3.10.0 and Moment JS to 2.23.0

 = 1.6.1 - 2018/11/30 =
 * Fix - The booking list was empty if no booking (group) had metadata